DSLimited/ds.limited/_posts/2016-09-26-cloud-formation-infrastructure-as-code.markdown

 categories: AWS CloudFormation
 ---

-# This is awful junk. needs to be broken up into multiple articles.

 # Cloud Formation Infrastructure as Code

 There are many options for building infrastructure in AWS.
 I am going to concentrate on Cloud Formation for this article because it is Amazon native (limits the scope), well documented, and does just about anything you need (although not always what you want).

 ## What is Infrastructure as Code?

-I'm not going to reword others here, it is easy to go read up on the full defition and there are some great books (Available on Amazon :)
+I'm not going to reword others here, it is easy to go read up on the full definition and there are some great books (Available on Amazon :)

 So for now if you don't know take this as the simplified meaning.

-* Infrastrcutre as Code is the Codification, version controled, and repeatable code/scripts/configs that generate your infrastructure.
+* Infrastrcutre as Code is the Codification, version controlled, and repeatable code/scripts/configs that generate your infrastructure.

 The important bits in my humble opinion.
 * Version control